gegp01/gaia/R/Ising_MoranI.md

 <img src="compare_Icode_lctools.png"/>

 The estimated values of I are consistent between methods (our code vs. lctools).
-The Ising at the middle is the critical point at 2.69°C, while the other figures capture the Ising model outside the critical point (consistently, estimated I decreases towards 0).
+The Ising image at the middle of the panel, is the critical point at 2.69°C, and has the highest Morans Index than the other two images of Ising outside the critical point; consistently, the index decreases towards 0.

 Our method allows calculating the Morans Index in a large matrix, without saturating the RAM.
-While the method in lctools cannot compute the Morans I for a matrix of 500 x 500, our method allows us to do so in some time.
+While the method in lctools cannot compute the Morans I for a matrix of 500 x 500.

+Whith this capability we estimated Morans Index across Isisng simulations in a lattice of 500 x 500.